▶︎ Stay in the know and get the VC monthly!

 • Expressing political and ideological beliefs in the context of hiring practices

 • Repeated harassment of others.
-If someone asks you to stop, stop.
+If someone asks you to stop, stop

 • Spreading false or negative information about an individual, organization, and/or VC

-5. Inappropriate Behavior
+Inappropriate Behavior

 Membership to VC is a privilege that can be revoked at any time if a Member behaves inappropriately.
 Inappropriate behavior is defined as any behavior that is not in alignment with the principles and values of VC, which includes but is not limited to the prohibited conduct described in this Code of Conduct.
 As representatives of the organization, Members’ conduct is not limited to a VC context — be it in online forums or in-person gatherings — but also includes any activity on personal social media profiles and behavior in professional work settings.

 The Video Consortium prohibits the unlawful use, possession, or distribution of illegal drugs or controlled substances.
-Users must not to violate the local laws of consumption of alcohol and drugs.
+Users must not violate the local laws of consumption of alcohol and drugs.
 Online forums or in-person gatherings should not be used to illicit, manufacture, produce, cultivate, or distribute drugs, or any other illegal activities related to drugs and alcohol.

-6. Bribery/AML
+Bribery/AML

 The Video Consortium expects Users to follow all laws and regulatory requirements regarding anti-bribery and anti-corruption, including bribes, kickbacks, facilitation payments and extortion.
 The Video Consortium also expects Users to follow all laws regarding anti-money laundering and terrorist funding.
 Users may not engage, directly or indirectly, in any form of money laundering, including accepting, concealing, converting and/or transferring any funds obtained from criminal activities.

-7. Job Postings, Solicitation using VC Forums
+Job Postings, Solicitation using VC Forums

 The Video Consortium is devoted to creating meaningful relationships among its Users.
 Companies (and representatives of such companies) or individuals may not send general solicitations for goods or services, including any mass or bulk “spam” solicitations (such as messages under a same template or mass marketing messages), to other Users.
 Companies (and representatives of such companies) or individuals may not retain, monetize or otherwise store any other User’s email address without such User’s prior written permissions.
 Violations of the foregoing may result in expulsion, termination of membership (if the violator is a Member) and any other remedies available to VC.

-8. Reporting Guide
+Reporting Guide

 If you believe someone is violating the Code of Conduct we ask that you report it to VC by emailing community@videoconsortium.org.
 All reports will be kept confidential.
 In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all potentially aggrieved parties and reporters will remain confidential unless those individuals instruct us otherwise.